top of page

 • A light to mid-weight jacket and raincoat will be helpful.

-• Formal wear (not required, but often fun for an evening.
-We probably discussed this earlier.)
+• Formal wear (not required, but often fun for an evening on a cruise ship.)

 • Good walking shoes (waterproof is a bonus) for when you are out and about.